daleysoftware/aerofs-chat/README.md

 Your messages are transferred via AeroFS channels and are only accessible by you and the intended recipients of your message.
 No third party can view your messages.
 Ever.

-This project is a work in progress.
+This project is a work in progress and was originally developed during a hackathon at AeroFS HQ.

 Usage
 ---